Preserving Your Harvest – Mint Propagation Tips and Drying Instructions.

 Growing Mint – Watch Those Roots or Regret It

 Mint is one of the easiest herbs to grow.
 As long as it receives adequate water and has even moderately good soil, you can count on it to grow and grow and grow.
 In fact, if you don’t contain it, you will later regret it – mint can, and will, take over any area you put it in.

 Mint spreads by underground runners, so grow it in a pot on your patio or plant it in a pot and sink it in the ground.
 Just make sure the roots can’t get out!

 You cannot grow mint from seed and keep the plant true to it’s parent.
 Learn to take cuttings (your friends will gladly give a sprig away) and multiply your herb garden.
 Most herbs can be propagated by cuttings and mint is the easiest (click the link to check out my step-by-step guide.)

 Making More Mint – Propagation Tips

-- Avoid material with flower buds if possible, your cutting will put it’s energy into the bud and not produce roots
+- Avoid material with flower buds if possible, your cutting will put it’s energy into the bud and instead of redirecting it to produce roots.

 - Keep them well watered until roots form – 1 to 2 weeks, depending on the plant.
 Mint only takes days!

 Growing Mint: Quick Tips

 Mint is a hardy plant, so you don’t have to constantly worry about overwatering it, underwatering it, or not giving it enough nutrients.
 The only thing you SHOULD worry about is for it not to take over your garden.